-As at 31 December 2022, the group has property, plant and equipment amounting to US\$21.41 million related to it's Mothae operations (Mothae PPE).
-Loss of US\$15.9 million was incurred from Mothae operations during the year ended 31 December 2022 due to the global inflationary environment's impact on material inputs, supply chain and processing constraints.
-An impairment of US\$10.6 million in respect of Mothae has been charged to the income statement.
+As at 31 December 2023, the Group has property, plant and equipment amounting to US\$2.4 million related to it's Mothae operations (Mothae PPE).
+This has been dropped from US\$15.3 million from last year.
+Mothae has incurred a loss of US\$27.3 million during the year ended 31 December 2023 due to the global inflationary environment's impact on material inputs, supply chain and processing constraints.
+An impairment of US\$14.5 million in respect of Mothae has been charged to the income statement.